Reviews You Can Rely On

 Conclusion

 This watch seems to tick all the boxes- comfortable, easy to use, highly accurate, and a battery that just won't quit.
 With Coros releasing firmware updates all the time, including adding more activities to track, this one seems like it will just keep getting better.
-This watch is stylish enough and has the right blend between smartwatch features and serious mountain capabilities to make it transition from the office to the alpine.
+This watch is stylish enough and has the right blend of smartwatch features and serious mountain capabilities to make it transition from the office to the alpine.
 Whether you're trekking in the Himalaya or getting your vert in post 9-5, the Vertix is our Editors' Choice for best altimeter watch.

 This watch was a great tool for Sierra trails and peaks.